Willy Adames Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in MLB.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in MLB.

-- The righty last appeared on Thursday against the Philadelphia Phillies, when he tossed four innings, allowing five earned runs while giving up 10 hits.
+- The righty's last time out was on Saturday against the Cleveland Guardians, when he threw seven innings, surrendering one earned run while giving up six hits.

-- The 25-year-old has a 5.30 ERA and 5.8 strikeouts per nine innings across 14 games this season, while allowing a batting average of .300 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.